DoutorJP/ccat/README.md

 ### CCAT - A better cat program
-GNU cat is bloated. so i writed my own cat in 15 lines.
+GNU cat is bloated. so i wrote my own cat in 15 lines.

 ## install
 Its easy to install!
 Just run as root `make install`